Sakhalin Koreans: Origins

 The Imperial Japanese Army in Karafuto frequently used local ethnic minorities (Oroks, Nivkhs, and Ainu) to conduct intelligence-gathering activities, because, as indigenous inhabitants, their presence would not arouse suspicion on the Soviet half of the island.
 Ethnic Koreans could also be found on both sides of the border, but the use of Koreans as spies was not common, as the Karafuto police were wary of the support for the independence movement among Koreans.
-Soviet suspicion towards Korean nationalism, along with fears that the Korean community might harbour Japanese spies, led to the 1937 deportation of Koreans from Soviet-controlled northern Sakhalin and the Russian Far East, to Central Asia.
+Soviet suspicion towards Korean nationalism, along with fears that the Korean community might harbor Japanese spies, led to the 1937 deportation of Koreans from Soviet-controlled northern Sakhalin and the Russian Far East, to Central Asia.

-After the large scale deportation of Soviet Koreans to Central Asia, the few who were not deported continued to live in northern Sakhalin.
-Some 2,000 Koreans remained in northern Sakhalin as part of Soviet-Japanese oil 'concessions' (joint ventures).
-Contradicting the Soviet stated aim for the deportation, Japan was allowed to bring in additional workers with Soviet permission, and the facilities operated until 1943.
+In 1937, the deportation of Soviet Koreans to Central Asia resulted in the displacement of 1,155 Koreans from Sakhalin.
+Some 2,000 Koreans remained in northern Sakhalin, primarily working for the North Sakhalin Oil Company.
+Contradicting the USSR's stated aim for the deportations, Japan was allowed to bring in additional workers with Soviet permission.
+These oil facilities operated until 1943.